 - travel agencies and tour operators;

-- destinations and local bodies;
+- destinations and local authorities;

 This work will help the players involved to prepare for forthcoming challenges.